 - If you select a database as the object, DTS tracks data changes of all objects, including new objects in the database.

-- If you select a table as the object, DTS tracks only data changes of this table.
+- If you select a table as the object, DTS only tracks data changes of this table.
 In this case, if you want to track data changes of another table, you must add the table to the required objects.
 For more information, see Modify objects for change tracking.

 Select objects from the Required Objects section and click the icon to add the objects to the Selected section.Note You can select tables or databases as the objects for change tracking.